-Course outcomes: After studying this course, students will be able to:
+Course Outcomes: After studying this course, students will be able to:

-- 1. Evaluate the forces in determinate trusses by method of joints and sections. - 2.
-Evaluate the deflection of cantilever, simply supported and overhanging beams by different methods - 3.
-Understand the energy principles and energy theorems and its applications to determine the deflections of trusses and bent frames. - 4.
-Determine the stress resultants in arches and cables. - 5.
-Understand the concept of influence lines and construct the ILD diagram for the moving loads.
+- 1. Identify different forms of structural systems. - 2.
+Construct ILD and analyse the beams and trusses subjected to moving loads - 3.
+Understand the energy principles and energy theorems and its applications to determine the deflections of trusses and beams. - 4.
+Determine the stress resultants in arches and cables.